Drew Waters Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Yankees have the eighth-ranked team ERA across all MLB pitching staffs (3.94).
+- The Yankees have the ninth-ranked team ERA across all league pitching staffs (3.99).

-- Yankees pitchers combine to give up 189 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Rodon makes the start for the Yankees, his 14th of the season.
-He is 3-7 with a 5.74 ERA and 64 strikeouts in 64 1/3 innings pitched.
+- Schmidt (9-9 with a 4.65 ERA and 146 strikeouts in 155 2/3 innings pitched) goes for his 10th victory when he gets the start for the Yankees, his 32nd of the season.

-- His most recent time out was on Sunday against the Arizona Diamondbacks, when the left-hander tossed 6 1/3 innings, surrendering three earned runs while giving up five hits.
+- The righty last appeared on Monday against the Arizona Diamondbacks, when he threw four innings, allowing two earned runs while giving up three hits.

-- The 30-year-old has a 5.74 ERA and 9 strikeouts per nine innings across 13 games this season, while giving up a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.